Master Your Pricing Strategy Before You Scale

 Task Automation Client Communication Smart Scheduling Cost Reduction

 Start with your event execution checklist.
 Mine runs 47 lines and covers everything from 72 hours before the event through post-event cleanup.
-It includes kitchen prep assignments, staff arrival times, equipment loading sequences, timeline management, and client communication touchpoints.
+It includes kitchen prep assignments, staff arrival times, equipment loading sequences, timeline management, and catering catering catering catering catering catering catering catering catering client communication best practices best practices best practices best practices best practices best practices best practices best practices best practices touchpoints.
 Every single event uses the same checklist.
 No variations, no "we'll figure it out on-site."
 This consistency is what allows you to delegate execution to staff members confidently.

 The second system is your staff runsheet.
 This is a one-page document that every staff member receives before arriving at an event.
 It specifies: their specific role (setup, bar service, plating, breakdown), exact arrival time, uniform requirements, specific tables or stations they're responsible for, meal timing, and any special client requests.
 I've found that when staff members know exactly what's expected before they show up, event execution improves by 40% and client complaints drop dramatically.